Umpire Shin Guards Buying Guide

 8. Champro CG3 Pro-Plus: 3.0 lbs

-9. Wilson Pro Gold 2 (new): 4.0 lbs
+9. Wilson Pro Gold 2: 4.0 lbs

 Least Strap Irritation

 As many of you know, shin guards sometimes like to rub you the wrong way at the back of your knees or calves.
-The preferred method of top umpires to prevent rubbing by shin guard straps is to wear tights
+The preferred method of top umpires to prevent rubbing by shin guard straps is to wear tights.

 If you want to go a different route, several umpire shin guards attempt to make things more comfortable in these areas through various features.
 The least strap irritation is: